Hello everyone and welcome to my article on Hokusai. In this article, I will talk about Hokusai, his life and his ukiyo-e piece of art.

 Hokusai first name changed was after a year working for Katsukawa Shunshō, his master gave him the name of Shunrō.
 His first ukiyo-e prints were published under this name, which was a number of Kabuki actors prints in 1779.
 Hokusai worked for 10 years in Shunshō’s studio, during this time, he married his first wife, who died in the early 1790s.
 He remarried in 1797 to a woman who also died shortly after their marriage.
 He is the father of two sons and three daughters with these two marriages.
 His youngest daughter Ei,also known under the name Ōi, later on became an artist.

-Upon the death of Shunshō in 1793, Hokusai began exploring other styles of art, including European styles he was exposed to through French and Dutch copper engravings he was able to acquire.
-Hokusai seems to have been studying ukiyo-e in a rival school Kanō school.
+Upon the death of Shunshō in 1793, Hokusai began exploring other styles of art, including European styles he was exposed to through French and Dutch copper engravings.
+Hokusai seems to have been studying ukiyo-e in a rival school, the Kanō school.
 He was expelled from the Katsukawa school by Shunkō, the chief disciple of Shunshō.
 This event was, in his own words, inspirational:

 What really motivated the development of my artistic style was the embarrassment I suffered at Shunkō’s hands.